Phase 1: Payclass’ process:

 g.
 Prepare necessary disclosures to investors.

 m.
-Investment Banks will perform investor accreditation checks.
+Perform investor accreditation checks.

 Due diligence for : XYZ Company